 Human-AI Interactions

 Welcome to my excessively detailed use case with ChatGPT over various versions.
 What started as a curiosity ended up becoming a very strange experience.
-I write about that below, but first, a navigation pane to some things I've written:
+Here's a navigation pane to some things I've written--observations, experiments, etc.:

 SAE